Claude Code Plugin¶

 │ └── plugin.json # Plugin manifest (name, version, description)

-├── session-start.sh # Start watch + write session heading + inject memories & tools
+│ ├── session-start.sh # Start watch + write session heading + inject cold-start context

 File Descriptions¶